 To implemented the sub-project there will be no needed any foreign labors.
 Since the number of incoming workers will be very low and they will be working for short periods of time (more than 3 months), there will be no competition in the using of resources amongst the host and DRP communities.
 Thus, the sub-project will not be created any influx of workers.
-The unskilled labors will be hired from the DRP community of Camp-20, who already reside in the camp.
+The unskilled labors will be hired from the DRP community of Camp_2E, who already reside in the camp.
 The skilled labors will be accommodated on site in the DRP camp by the contractors.
-The contractor will prepare a labor shed measuring 15ftX15ft for males and 15ftX12ft for females if necessary.
+The contractor will prepare a labor shed measuring 15ftX30ft for males and 15ftX20ft for females if necessary.
 All laborers (skilled and unskilled) must be giving appropriate training and capacity development to entail a multitude of codes of conduct pertaining to conflict, GBV and other issues.
+Labor's Code of Conduct is attached in Appendix-04.